I received this letter recently from an advisor:

 Tell me how that feels after a month.
 I know it’s counter-intuitive, but you’ll eventually start making more money by taking structured time off than you do now by working around the clock…

 If you run your own schedule, you don’t need an extra day–you need to make the decision to take time for yourself.
-Try it as soon as possible, and tell me what you think afterwards.
+Try it as soon as possible, and if you’re having trouble with it, reach out and we’ll talk.
 In the meantime, keep REACHING…